GrantMeStrength/RetroComputerInstructionManual/imsai_programmed_output.md

 # IMSAI 8080 Programmed Output

-The IMSAI 8080 has a set of right LEDs in the top left of the panel that are under software control.
+The IMSAI 8080 has a set of eight LEDs in the top left of the panel that are under software control.

 ![IMSAI PO leds](images/imsai-PO-leds.png)

-These make them very useful when writing code for testing and debugging - or for creating status lights, or a pretty blinkenlights display.
+These LEDs are very useful for testing and debugging when writing code - or for creating status lights, or a pretty blinkenlights display.

-The LEDs are reached at port 255: writing a value to this port immediately changes which lights are on and off.
-You can write to this port directly in assembler, or from BASIC or other programming languages.
+The LEDs are reached at port 255: writing a value to this port immediately changes which are turned on and off.
+You can write to this port directly in assembler, or from BASIC or in fact any other programming language.

 There is one quirk with the LEDs: when you send a "1" to an LED, it turns off, and sending a "0" turns then on.
-This inverted display is a result of the internal electronics on the IMSAI.
-It's easy to compensate in software though.
+This inverted display is a result of the internal electronics on the IMSAI - it kept the circuitry a little simpler.
+It's easy to compensate in software though, as we'll see:

-Here are some coding examples:
+Here are some coding examples in Microsoft BASIC:

 ```BASIC